ozzienobayrak/Retail_Price_Revenue_Optimisation/README.md

 # Retail Price Optimization with Machine Learning

-A machine learning system for **demand forecasting and revenue-maximizing price simulation** in retail environments.
+A machine learning system for **demand predicting and revenue-maximizing price simulation** in retail environments.

 This project builds a **LightGBM demand prediction model** and deploys an **interactive price simulator** that recommends optimal prices under different inventory scenarios.